-Has previously been a therapeutic foster carer for looked after children, she has also worked within residential homes looking after adults with learning disabilities.
-Kerry has worked within Satash for just over a year.
-Kerry has a certificate for therapeutic foster care, Degree in Psychosocial studies, Certificate in Speakeasy.
+Kerry has previously been a therapeutic foster carer for looked after children; she has also worked within residential homes looking after adults with learning disabilities.
+Kerry has worked for Satash for just over a year.
+Kerry has a certificate for Therapeutic Foster Care, a Degree in Psychosocial Studies and a Certificate in Speakeasy.